salesforce/OmniXAI/README.md

 | Tree models             | Tree models   | Global and Local |     | ✅      |       |      |      |

-*SHAP* accepts black box models for tabular data, PyTorch/Tensorflow models for image data, transformer models for text data. *Counterfactual* accepts black box models for tabular, text and time series data, and PyTorch/Tensorflow models for image data.
+*SHAP* accepts black box models for tabular data, PyTorch/Tensorflow models for image data, transformer models for text data. *Counterfactual* accepts black box models for tabular, text and time-series data, and PyTorch/Tensorflow models for image data.

 The following table shows the comparison between our toolkit/library and other existing XAI toolkits/libraries